kamilpaw/world-hibernate-mysql/README.md

-# world-hibernate-mysql
+# world-spirngJPA-mysql
-Using Hibernate for connecting with MySql sample schema "world"
+Using Spring JPA for connecting with MySql sample schema "world", and Thymeleaf as a template engine